- Accessible parking

 The deepest gorge in the South West, with spectacular 30m waterfall.
 Explore part of this lush oak-wooded steep-sided river gorge by Tramper, including the magical 30-metre-high Whitelady Waterfall.

-The Tramper is available for hire from The Waterfall Entrance (1.5 west from the Devil's Cauldron entrance).The Waterfall Tearooms are open 11:00 am to 5:00pm everyday.
+The Tramper is available for hire from The Waterfall Entrance (1 mile from the Devil's Cauldron entrance).The Waterfall Tearooms are open 11am to 5pm everyday.

-The Tramper at Lydford Gorge is only available between March and the end of October each year.
-This is because of reduced staffing during the winter months and because the route down to the waterfall can become very slippery.
+The Tramper at Lydford Gorge is available from March to October each year.
+In winter staffing is reduced and the path to the waterfall can become slippery and unsafe.

 Travelling to Lydford Gorge - Plan your journey by car or public transport using the map below: